a-schaefers/luarocks-love2d-lsp-emacs-dev-env/README.md

 ## luarocks-love2d-lsp-emacs-dev-env

-Lua is the programming language.

-Luarocks is the lua package manager.

-Emacs is the editor.

-lua-language-server is the LSP protocol for e.g. linting, findef, and autocompletion.

-Love2d is a game engine.

 The goal of this setup is to provide the minimal skeleton to:

 - Get a lua + love project running with **per-project** managed deps by luarocks available on the PATH to both lua AND `love .`